National Outdoor Leadership School: 1980s to today

 NOLS partnered with the University of Utah to offer college credit for courses, and helped create the U.S. Leave No Trace program.
 In 1989, NOLS adopted an outcome-based education model.
 In 1999, NOLS acquired the Wilderness Medicine Institute.
 NOLS also began to offer professional training to corporate and institutional clients, including NASA.

-In the summer of 2001, the crew of the Space Shuttle Columbia completed a 12-day, 50-mile expedition in the Wind River Mountains of Wyoming with NOLS Professional Training.

 In the summer of 2013, NOLS designed, developed, and led Expedition Denali, the first team of African Americans to attempt to summit Denali (Mount McKinley), the United States’ highest peak at 20,320 feet.
 The summit attempt was not successful due to weather conditions, but the outreach work that NOLS and Expedition Denali members did before and after the expedition expanded the awareness of organizations and individuals about people of color engaging in the outdoors and in providing youth of color with role models to pursue their own outdoor interests.
 A film, An American Ascent, was made throughout the expedition and has been shown in film festivals and schools around the country as well as the White House on July 3, 2015.
 Author James Edward Mills wrote The Adventure Gap, a book chronicling the expedition as well as the history of African Americans in the outdoors in the United States.

-NOLS is notable as a pioneer of diversity in the traditionally white-male dominated field of outdoor adventure education.
-With their Vision 2020 plan, the organization has committed themselves to building a diverse community, both among staff and students, by reaching out and supporting underrepresented groups.
+NOLS is committed to diversity in the traditionally white-male dominated field of outdoor adventure education.
 As of 2021, NOLS offers expeditions for People of Color, those who identify as LGBTQ+, and women.
-Additionally, NOLS offers scholarship opportunities and fellowship programs in order to allow individuals who might not normally participate in outdoor adventure programing to do so.